agisoft-cloud/web-odm-to-blocks-exchange/README.md

 ## About

-This is a plugin for the [WebODM](https://github.com/OpenDroneMap/WebODM) photogrammetry software allowing to export results of photo triangulation in a Bently Blocks Exchange format.
-This data can be further imported third party photogrammetry packages for processing.
+This plugin for [WebODM](https://github.com/OpenDroneMap/WebODM) enables the export of photo triangulation results in the [Bentley BlocksExchange](https://docs.bentley.com/LiveContent/web/ContextCapture%20Help-v18/en/GUID-59E6CC36-F349-4DE0-A563-FFC47296A624.html) format.
+The exported data can then be imported into third-party photogrammetry software for further processing.

 ## Limitations